Looking for the Best Real Estate Agents in San Francisco?

 1. Who are the best real estate agents in San Francisco?

 Top agents include Ruth Krishnan (Compass, #1 in SF 2025), Danielle Lazier (Vivre Real Estate, top 0.1% nationally), Simon Shue (Compass), and Kevin Ho (Vanguard Properties).
-However, you don't need a traditional agent to sell effectively.
-LOQOL's Charlie AI agent offers comparable tools and market access at a fraction of the commission cost.
+Sellers can also work with Loqol, a full-service California brokerage.
+Loqol provides dedicated licensed agents, in-house marketing, and a seller dashboard powered by our proprietary transaction software and Charlie AI, offering comprehensive representation at a 2.5% seller-side commission.

 2. How much does it cost to sell a home in San Francisco?